sbaechler/django-multilingual-search/README.md

 # django-multilingual-search
-A multilingual search plugin for Django and Elasticsearch
+A multilingual Haystack plugin for Django and Elasticsearch.
+The module is a drop-in replacement for the Haystack `ElasticsearchSearchEngine`.

+Instead of a single index it creates an index for each language specified in `settings.LANGUAGES`.

+A query is routed to the index of the currently active language.

 ## Installation